AI Model Bias Audit: Detect and Eliminate Bias

 Before model training.
 Analyze the training dataset:

-• Distribution across subgroups — underrepresentation of one group will worsen metrics specifically for it
+• Subgroup distribution — underrepresentation of one group worsens metrics for that group.

-• Feature correlation with protected attributes (proxy features)
+• Correlation of features with protected attributes (proxy features).

-• Annotation quality across subgroups (inter-annotator agreement via Cohen's kappa separately by group)
+• Labeling quality per subgroup (inter-annotator agreement via Cohen's kappa separately per group).

 Tools: pandas profiling, Ydata-profiling, custom scripts for correlation matrix.